-For example, the specification for binary operators for identity translations is i S would be translated into iS which is equivalent to i S
+For example, the specification for binary operators for identity translations is i s would be translated into is which is equivalent to i s

-$$<$$ bop $>(x, y, z)$ x " $<$ bop $>$ " z
+<bop>(x, y, z) x "<bop> " z

 This specification results in the definition for every binary operator: +(x, y, z), -(x, y, z), and so on.
-In such a specification, every occurrence of specification occurrence oc
+In such a specification, every occurrence of <bop> is replaced by the corresponding operator symbol.
+Note that blanks are necessary to separate the binary operator from its operands.
+Otherwise,

 The division of operators into categories is based on their semantic properties.
-For example, a preprocessor may translate all unary operators in the same way, but translate the repeated alternation control structure into a programmer-defined control operation [10].
+For example, a preprocessor may translate all unary operators in the same way, but translate the repeated alternation control structure into a programmer-defined control operation [9].